ColeBranston/Tally/README.md

 # Description

-Typescript electron app with bundled sqlite database for consistency tracking and for testing frontend UI designs.
+Typescript electron app with bundled sqlite database for consistency tracking and testing UI designs.